 Osteopathy can be combined with other treatment modalities to deliver incredible results.

-Osteopath of 25 years experience, Jane Reynolds BSc Hons OST, was overwhelmed with so many patients in 2021, she sought out and found a prodigy of an Associate Osteopath to work with...
-Introducing Daniel Baines M. OST, a Master of osteopathy, a kinesiologist and a functional medicine practitioner with 'MRI-eyes'.
+Osteopath of 25 years experience, Jane Reynolds BSc Hons OST, now works alongside her prodigy of an Associate, Daniel Baines M. OST, a Master of osteopathy, a kinesiologist and a functional medicine practitioner with 'MRI-eyes'.
 Daniel is able not only to detect disease but its root cause within one or two sessions.
 Daniel is not just an osteopath.
 He had an uncanny ability to hunt down, detect and then quickly cure the hidden root of people's health problems that no other practitioner had ever been able to locate.
 He uses kinesiology and other mechanisms to do so - all evidence based.

 Jane and Daniel now work at the Gratitude clinic in Old Town, Eastbourne, seeing people from all over the South East and beyond who have not found resolution elsewhere.
 Dan is also a personal trainer, nutritionist and is trained in the celebrated and NHS-supported Perrin Technique™ for M.E., Chronic Fatigue Syndrome and post-viral fatigue which is currently being researched for efficacy in the treatment of Long Covid.

 Jane is also a medical acupuncturist, cranial osteopath for babies and children and a mindfulness for pain practitioner.
-She contracted Covid in March 2020 and developed long Covid as a result.
-For the past 18 months she has been researching the causes of long Covid and has developed a treatment protocol for this condition which is available face to face or online.
+She contracted Covid in March 2020 and developed Long Covid as a result.
+Since then she has been actively researching the causes of and treatments for Long Covid and has developed a treatment protocol for this condition which is available face to face or online.

 Both Jane and Dan treat the usual muscle and joint problems, such as back pain, neck and shoulder pain, hip and knee and foot pain, as well as headaches, vertigo and digestive issues but they treat a far wider range of conditions too.
 Jane specialises in sciatica treatment as she has suffered from sciatica herself!